AppWerft/Ti.DownloadManager/README.md

 # New interface

-New new interface followes the pattern of native class `DownloadMananger`.
+New new interface followes mosly the pattern of native class [DownloadMananger](https://developer.android.com/reference/android/app/DownloadManager).

 Every download creates a new download object and returns an id for subsequent operations: